ds-stream/airee-runner-gcp/README.md

 - Push this image to registry

-*authorization with registry via temporary token*
+*authorization with the registry via the temporary token*

-*run the code below in azzure terminal*
+*run the code below in the azzure terminal*

 Pattern: ```az acr login -n __container_registry__ --expose-token```